txpipe-shop/partnerchain-reference-implementation/docs/tutorial/game_usage.md

 ### Arguments details:

-*params*: path to the json file containing all the script parameters.
+*params*: path to the JSON file containing all the script parameters.

 ### Create Ship